rai239298/TheHudl/README.md

     Windows- https://dlcdn.apache.org/maven/maven-3/3.8.6/binaries/apache-maven-3.8.6-bin.zip

-    Mac - Copy the download Apache Maven folder and move it to Application Folder Windown - Unzip the file > Move it to Application Folder
+    Mac - Copy the download Apache Maven folder and move it to Application Folder Windows - Unzip the file > Move it to Application Folder

-Step 3:  Set up Path - (Mac users only)
+Step 3:  Set up Path - (Mac users only) For windows user please read the readme file for Java and Maven to set the path

-Open Terminal
+- Open Terminal

-Open .bash_profile in vi editor - vi .bash_profile
+- Open .bash_profile in vi editor - vi .bash_profile

-Insert the following intou your .bash_profile :
+- Insert the following intou your .bash_profile : (Mac Users only)

         export M2_HOME=/Applications/apache-maven-3.8.6

         export PATH=$PATH:$M2_HOME/bin

         export JAVA_HOME=$(/usr/libexec/java_home)

         export PATH=${JAVA_HOME}/BIN:$PATH

-Now Save the file and exit
+- Now Save the file and exit
+- On new terminal type: source .bash_profile  (This comand will reload the file on the new terminal)

-How to check version on your terminal -
+How to check version on your terminal - (Optional: To ensure Java and Maven are installed)

     Open Terminal - JAVA -version
     Open Terminal - mvn -v

-Make sure you it shows your Java and Maven

-Libraries used :
+Libraries used : (Information)

     Selenium WebDriver V:- 4.3.0
     TestNG V:- 6.11